Clinical Academic Research Partnerships

 £12 million is available over the first two rounds of the scheme, from which it is anticipated 45-50 awards will be made.
 There is no limit to the total support an application can request, but applicants should be mindful of the budget available and anticipated number of awards.
 All awards will be on the basis of Full Economic Costing.

 Proposals will be assessed by a specially convened panel, which will reach decisions without seeking external referees’ comments.
+The CARP panel will be made available on the MRC and NIHR websites when confirmed.
 Applicants will not be required to interview.
 Detailed individual feedback will not be provided, though general feedback from the panel about the breadth and quality of applications submitted to the scheme will be made available.
+In order to facilitate the review process and to assess the feasibility of extending the pilot, proposals will be shared with NIHR as co-funders of the scheme.

 Proposals will be assessed on: